ppadovani/KibanaNestedSupportPlugin/README.md

 # nested-fields-support

-> This plugin adds support for nested fields to Kibana.
-This is a work in progress, and is based off of the work from my fork of [Kibana](https://github.com/homeaway/kibana).
+This plugin adds support for nested fields to Kibana.
+This is based off of the work from my fork of [Kibana](https://github.com/homeaway/kibana).

+Contributions of fixes, features etc. are welcome!

+# Status: Beta
+The running status is stored in an issue in order to answer questions and provide screenshots of current functionality.
 See this issue for updates/screenshots: [Status updates and Screenshots](https://github.com/ppadovani/KibanaNestedSupportPlugin/issues/8)

 ## Nested query and aggregation support for Kibana ##